 Top Annapolis Attractions

-Maryland State House - 100 State Circle, Annapolis, MD (410) 974-3400.
+Maryland State House: 100 State Circle, Annapolis, MD (410) 974-3400.
 The Maryland State House is the oldest state house still in legislative use.
 It was designated a National Historic Landmark in 1960.
 The Maryland State House hosts the offices of the Maryland General Assembly, the Speaker of the House of Delegates and the President of the Senate, the Maryland Governor and Lt.
 Governor.
-The State House Visitors' Center is open daily and guided tours are offered at 11:00 a.m. and 3:00 p.m.
+The State House Visitors' Center is open daily for self-guided tours.

-Charles Carroll House 107 Duke of Gloucester Street, Annapolis, MD (410) 269-1737.
+Charles Carroll House: 107 Duke of Gloucester Street, Annapolis, MD (410) 269-1737.
 This national historic landmark is the home of Charles Carroll, the first Attorney General of Maryland who settled in Annapolis in 1706.
-Open weekends only, June – October.
+Open weekends only, June – September.
 Tours are available by request.

 Annapolis Restaurants: Dining by the Chesapeake Bay

 Annapolis has dozens of restaurants featuring a wide range of cuisine.
 Most people visit Annapolis to eat steamed crabs and crab cakes, the specialty of the Chesapeake Bay.
 Some of Annapolis favorites include:

 - Mike’s Restaurant and Crab House - 3030 Old Riva Rd., Riva, MD (410)956-2784.